JarlPenguin/rebalanced-music/README.md

 # Rebalanced Music
 Tweaked version of [Balanced Music](https://modrinth.com/resourcepack/balanced-music).
 Older tracks now have an equal chance of playing compared to newer tracks (where applicable).

-Yeets the non-menu music from the menu, and balances the weight of newer music.
+Yeets the non-menu music from the menu, and evens out the weight of newer music.
 The new music is great, but it plays instead of the old tracks far too often.
-Seriously, why does So Below have a weight of 7?
+Seriously, why does Rubedo have a weight of 6?
 ### Important:

 If you have other resource packs that change music or sounds, put them above this.
 This pack uses the `replace` option to remove music, and will remove any music added if placed above that pack.